Nancy is a blind Los Angeles native who does website accessibility testing for Be Accessible Inc. in the Glendale, CA office.

 Q: What defines an accessible website for you?

-A: The most important thing that makes a website accessible is that my screen reader is able to navigate and read all elements found in such website using the keyboard.
+A: The most important thing that makes a website accessible is that my screen reader is able to navigate and read all elements found in a website using the keyboard.
 In addition, one should be able to navigate this website completely independent without the assistance of a sighted person.

 Q: What are some websites that you use that are very accessible?